If you’re traveling to Japan, it can be quite helpful to learn at least a few key points when it comes to Japanese etiquette and taboos.

-Japanese people are extremely polite and welcoming, but many travelers to Japan worry about accidentally offending them by saying or doing the wrong thing.
+Japanese people are extremely polite and welcoming (one of the best things about visiting Japan), but many travelers worry about accidentally offending them by saying or doing the wrong thing.

-That being said, making a little effort can go a long way, and Japanese people are extremely appreciative when travelers make the effort to learn their customs.
+That being said, making a little effort can go a long way, and Japanese people are very appreciative when travelers make the effort to learn their customs.

-We hope the etiquette tips below help you get more out of your trip to Japan – and by following them, you’ll be sure to impress Japanese people along the way!
+We hope the Japanese etiquette tips below help you get more out of your trip, and by following them you’ll be sure to impress Japanese people along the way:

 Bowing is one of Japan’s most well-known customs, and most travelers are aware that Japanese people bow when greeting one another.